HafsaHameed457/NT-Info/README.md

 | **Use Case**                   | Suitable for small, fast tasks that don't involve waiting (e.g., simple calculations). | Ideal for tasks that take time or require waiting (e.g., API requests, file I/O). |
 | **Flow Control**               | Executes sequentially, one after another.  | Tasks are initiated and their results handled later, usually with callbacks or promises. |

+## Asynchrnous callbacks or callbacks

+Asynchronous callbacks are functions that are passed as arguments to other functions and are executed after a certain task or event has completed.
+They allow JavaScript to handle tasks that take time (like reading files, making API requests, or handling user input) without blocking the execution of other code.

+## Multi-threading, Processes, and Threads in Computing

+- Multi-threading:
+Multi-threading refers to the ability of a CPU (Central Processing Unit) or a single core within a CPU to execute multiple threads concurrently.
+A thread is the smallest unit of a process that can be scheduled to run.
+Multi-threading enables tasks to be divided into smaller units (threads) that can run in parallel, improving efficiency, especially in multi-core processors.

+Example: Running multiple tasks like downloading a file, processing data, and updating the UI simultaneously in a program.

+- Process:
+A process is an instance of a program that is being executed.
+It has its own memory space, system resources, and at least one thread of execution.
+Processes are independent of each other and do not share memory space (unless using inter-process communication).
+Processes are typically more resource-intensive than threads.

+Example: When you open a browser, an instance of the browser program running is a process.

+- Thread:
+A thread is a smaller unit of a process that can run independently.
+Multiple threads within a process share the same memory space and resources, allowing them to communicate more easily and efficiently.
+Threads are lighter-weight compared to processes and are typically used to perform tasks concurrently within a process.

+Example: A web server process can have multiple threads to handle different client requests at the same time.